Elektro-L weather satellite series

 Orbital positions of the Elektro-L constellation (according to original plans)

 Designed to function in orbit for a decade, Elektro-L allowed local and global weather forecasting, analysis of oceanic conditions, as well as "space weather" monitoring, such as measurements of solar radiation, properties of Earth's ionosphere and its magnetic field.

-Even more importantly than its primary mission, Elektro-L project promised to pave the way to a whole new generation of advanced Russian spacecraft, first of all sophisticated space observatories such as Spektr-R, Spektr-RG, and Spektr-UF, which would be based on the same platform dubbed Navigator.
-Other spacecraft using similar hardware are likely to follow.
-Unlike most of Russian spacecraft flying today, the Elektro-L/Navigator project was conceived and developed after the disintegration of the Soviet Union, thus marking the reemergence of the nation's space industry after two decades of economic turmoil.
+Even more importantly than its primary mission, the Elektro-L project promised to pave the way to a whole new generation of advanced Russian spacecraft, first of all sophisticated space observatories such as Spektr-R, Spektr-RG, and Spektr-UF, which would be based on the same platform dubbed Navigator.
+Other spacecraft using similar hardware were likely to follow.
+Unlike most of Russian spacecraft flying at the time, the Elektro-L/Navigator project was conceived and developed after the disintegration of the Soviet Union, thus marking the reemergence of the nation's space industry after two decades of economic turmoil.

 The launch of the first Elektro-L also validated a brand-new version of the powerful Zenit rocket and the upgraded Fregat upper stage.
 During the following decade, the Zenit/Fregat-SB combination promises to carry Russia's most critical space exploration missions, starting with the launch of the Phobos-Grunt spacecraft toward Mars.

 The original Elektro geostationary meteorological satellite was under development at VNII Elektromekhaniki since the beginning of the 1980s.